 We know that for a parent, your child being hurt or falling ill is one of the worst feelings there is.
 But when someone else is to blame, you can do something about it.
 The compensation process for children’s accidents is similar to those involving adults, but there are key differences you have to know.

-No matter how careful you are, and how often you remind your little ones to stay safe, sometimes things just happen.
-According to the Royal Society for the Prevention of Accidents (RoSPA), over one million children are involved in mishaps in and around the home which lead to visits to A&E units in the UK, so they really can affect anyone.
+No matter how careful you are, and how often you remind your little ones to stay safe, sometimes accidents just happen.
+According to the Royal Society for the Prevention of Accidents (RoSPA), more than two million children under the age of 15 have accidents in the home and have to visit A&E as a result.

 What are children’s accidents?

-They're injuries or illnesses which affect anyone who's 16 or younger.
+They're injuries or illnesses which affect anyone who's 16 or under.
 Some of the most common accidents are:

 - Whiplash if they’re a passenger in a road traffic accident

 - Slips, trips or falls in schools, playgrounds or parks